GibzB/CloudChallenge/README.md

 - Testing a Cloud Function:
 The lab demonstrates how to test a deployed Cloud Function using the built-in testing functionality in the Google Cloud Console.
 This includes providing input data, viewing logs, and verifying the function's output.

+# Protecting Data with NetApp BlueXP & Cloud Volumes ONTAP for Google Cloud
+Introduces the concept of data protection with NetApp BlueXP and Cloud Volumes ONTAP for Google Cloud Platform.
+It provides hands-on experience on how to create a file share in Google Cloud Platform, how to install NetApp BlueXP for backup, how to configure policies, and how to initiate the backup process.
+The lab also covers how to restore data from backup and how to check the status of backups.

+#### Lessons Learnt
+- Created and managed file shares in Google Cloud Platform
+- Installed and configured NetApp BlueXP for backup
+- Created backup policies and initiated backup process
+- Restored data from backup
+- Checked the status of backups and ensured data protection